sagemath/trac_to_gh/Issue 3774.md

 # Issue 3774: __radd__ doesn't work when left hand side is an Element

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3774

 Original creator: robertwb